-Health Science (PTA, RAD, & VET) probation policies can be found in programmatic handbooks.
+\Health Science (PTA, RAD, & VET) probation policies can be found in programmatic handbooks

 Students who are in danger of not meeting the CGPA requirement are advised to meet first with their academic advisor, then with Financial Aid, and then with the Office of the Registrar to discuss options.
 Students on financial aid who fail to meet the completion rate (67% of registered courses) and GPA requirements and/or fail to complete their degree within 150% of the program timeframe may jeopardize their financial aid packages.
+Please refer to Unsatisfactory Academic Progress statuses on page 22.